osghaffar/osghaffar.github.io/_posts/2018-8-29-Limits-On-Super-AI.md

 ###The Algorithmic Issue
 ---------------------------
 Currently, the state-of-the-art algorithms use something called (deep) ***reinforcement learning***.
-In short, this type of algorithm follows a This was most famously demonstrated by OpenAI and it showed the ability of an AI to replicate or even surpass a human's ability at certain arcade games.
+In short, this type of algorithm follows the way a human or animal would learn something - by trying out an action, recieving either positive or negative feedback, adjusting, and then trying again.
+This was most famously demonstrated by OpenAI and it showed the ability of an AI to replicate or even surpass a human's ability at certain arcade games.
 However, as successful as deep reinforcement learning has been, there is a serious limitation